Chachapoyas is the capital of the Amazon region. It is located at 2 335 m above sea level; an altitude that does not require special acclimation.

 After having visited Kuelap and Gocta, you can also do a day of “History and Museum” discovering the Mausoleums of Revash and visiting the Museum of Leymebamba, the only museum in Peru, where you will be able to learn a bit more about the Chachapoyas.
 The fourth day you could do a tour around the awesome Sarcophagi of Karajia and the Caves of Quiocta.

-If you stay a week, you can enjoy it: of course, you are going to do the excursions mentioned above, but you will have more time to travel at your own pace.
+If you stay a week, you have enough time to enjoy everything the region has to offer: of course, you are going to do the excursions mentioned above, but you will have more time to travel at your own pace.
 Not on group tours, but keep going on your own (either by public transportation or by hiring a private driver and local guides on the place).

 Sleep in the villages and meet the local people.
-Visit the workshop of the artist Miguel Huaman of Leymebamba and spend time with woman weavers to learn how to make beautiful Andean textiles.
+Visit the workshop of the artist Miguel Huaman of Leymebamba and spend time with the weaving women to learn how to make beautiful Andean textiles.

 Our complete article to discover the canyoning in the Amazonas region.